YLtryingcode/DataVisualization/Part2.md

 After careful consideration, I decided to narrow down the story and focus on the two most common fabrics, Cotton and polyester, instead of all the fabric that is available in the given store.
 This way, it allows me to go deep into comparison through different angles while keeping the audience engaged.
-The design of the story will follow a basic storytelling structure - setup, conflict, and resolution For setup, I want to start introducing clothing shopping while proposing questions about clothing fabric.
+The design of the story will follow a basic storytelling structure - setup, conflict, and resolution For setup, I want to start introducing clothing shopping while asking questions about clothing fabric.
 For conflict, I draw a comparison between cotton and polyester and the pros and cons of each material.
 Lastly, the resolution will offer guidance for the audience to make better decisions when purchasing clothes.